jordan-bravo/.nix/README.md

 ## Hosts

-`tux`: My main personal laptop running NixOS.
+`tux`: My main personal laptop running NixOS and using Home Manager.
+ISA: `x86_64-linux`

-`mbp`: My work laptop, a MacBook Pro with M1 (ARM) chip running MacOS.
+`thinky`: My work laptop, currently running Ubuntu 22.04 and using the Nix package manager and Home Manager.
+ISA: `x86_64-linux`

-`thinky`: Another work laptop, ThinkPad, currently running Ubuntu 22.04 and using the Nix package manager and Home Manager.
+`mbp`: My former work laptop, a MacBook with M1 (ARM) chip running MacOS, using Nix-Darwin and Home Manager.
+No longer in use, config might be outdated.
+ISA: `aarch64-darwin`

 `shared`: Configuration that can be shared across multiple hosts.

 ## TODO (High Level)

-- My [Neovim configuration](https://github.com/jordan-bravo/nvim) is currently not managed by Nix.
+- (in progress) My [Neovim configuration](https://github.com/jordan-bravo/nvim) is currently not managed by Nix.
 I plan to add all Neovim configuration to Nix.
 - Add Hyprland on Linux hosts.
 - Convert servers from Ubuntu to NixOS.